Champion of the Universe: Characteristics

 The Champion is a thoroughly ruthless and cold-blooded individual ever searching for the thrill of battle.
 When first introduced he was more than willing to annihilate the entire population on Earth unless a fighter would defeat him limited to boxing rules.
-However he relented when impressed by the Thing's ability to give him a challenge (breaking his ribs), and relentless spirit to never give up, and spared the Earth and declared the bout a draw rather than kill his opponent.
+However he relented when impressed by the Thing's ability to give him a challenge (breaking his ribs), and relentless spirit never to give up, and spared the Earth and declared the bout a draw rather than kill his opponent.
 When collaborating with the other Elders he schemed to destroy the Universe to be reborn as new versions of Galactus.
-In the miniseries "Thanos Quest" he killed off an entire planetary population of soldiers just for sport.
+In the miniseries "Thanos Quest" he killed an entire planetary population of soldiers just for sport.
 Later he assumed leadership of another planet and indifferently set the population to civil war, to provoke worthy challengers into seeking him out to put a stop to it.
-He is a strong male chauvinist, and does not consider women as opponents worthy of him, only "appreciating" their value as courtesans or breeding-stock.
+He is a strong male chauvinist and does not consider women as opponents worthy of him, only "appreciating" their value as courtesans or breeding stock.

-The Power Primordial sustains the Elders through their very desire and will to continue in pursuing their various interests.
-The Champion's interests, of course, being fighting, training to fight, and seeking opponents to fight.
+The Power Primordial sustains the Elders through their desire and will to continue pursuing their various interests.
+The Champion's interests are fighting, training to fight, and seeking opponents to fight.
 If the Champion were to grow uninterested in his pursuits and chose not to continue them, he could potentially die as a result, although since Death decreed no Elder could ever enter its realm, this may no longer be true.

 Although several billion years old, the Champion is not as intelligent as most other known Elders of the Universe, partially because most have chosen to develop their minds along with their physical bodies.
-Regardless, he has some familiarity with advanced alien technologies that surpass the understanding of most Earthlings, and has been shown as a crafty strategist when not blinded by rage.
+Regardless, he has some familiarity with advanced alien technologies that surpass the understanding of most Earthlings and has been shown as a crafty strategist when not blinded by rage.